The character for Qi represents the steam that arises when rice is cooked.

 All sentient beings have the dimensions of consciousness, energy and a physical body.
-Within this category of life, we, as human beings, have the the ability to develop all these these aspects to their full potential.
+We as human beings have the the ability and capacity to develop all these these dimensions to their highest potential.

 Vital energy, aka Qi (pronounced chee), is better understood through what it does rather than by defining exactly what it is.
-Qi co-ordinates what our mind wants to do into physical state and mediates the actions to achieve what the mind wants.
+Qi co-ordinates what our mind wants to do into physical and verbal action, that is it mediates the actions to achieve what the mind wants.

 A good level of vitality and wellbeing indicates a strong life force.
 A weak life force results in a sense operating below par and a lack of vitality in all aspects of our life.